DFHack/dfhack/docs/dev/compile/Compile.rst

 macOS
 =====

+NOTE: this section is currently outdated.
+Once DF itself can build on macOS again, we will match DF's build environment and update the instructions here.

 DFHack functions similarly on macOS and Linux, and the majority of the information above regarding the build process (CMake and Ninja) applies here as well.